geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

 <li>View Audience: <strong>Create a Public View</strong></li>
 </ul>
 </li>
 <li>In the <strong>Column</strong> section, you must first uncheck all the columns currently selected.
-Then you MUST select the following columns <strong>in the order they appear below</strong>, which is in ascending <strong>Position from left</strong> If you select them as you progress from top to bottom in the list on the page, the system will automatically adjust the <strong>Position from left</strong> values to different values:
+Then you MUST select the following columns <strong>in the order they appear below</strong>, which is in ascending <strong>Position from left</strong> sequence.
+If you select them as you progress from top to bottom in the list on the page, the system will automatically adjust the <strong>Position from left</strong> values to different values:
 <ul>
 <li><strong>Assign To</strong> &ndash; Position from left: <strong>1</strong></li>
 <li><strong>Customer</strong> &ndash; Position from left: <strong>2</strong></li>